 Libraries and Helpers

-Within the CodeIgniter software you will find a number of different libraries, all tasked with making your development a lot easier.
+Within the CodeIgniter software, you will find many different libraries, all tasked with making your development a lot easier.
 These, however, are not loaded into the software from the beginning.
-To the raw beginner this might seem a bit inconvenient, but it actually keeps the software from becoming bloated.
+To the raw beginner, this might seem a bit inconvenient, but it keeps the software from becoming bloated.
 As you need these libraries, you will load them yourself.

 Adding the Database Library/Class